John Robinson (aviator): Ethiopia

 After arriving in 1935, Robinson initially conducted pilot training at a recently opened officer training school close to Addis Ababa.
 On 8 August 1935, Robinson was assaulted by fellow aviator Hubert Julian at the Hotel de France in Addis Ababa.
 Julian, a recognized aviator from Trinidad who volunteered to help develop the Ethiopian Air Corps, was then ordered by the Emperor to leave the country.
 Soon after the incident, Robinson was then named the commander of the Ethiopian Air Force.
 The air force consisted of about two dozen aircraft, which included four Potez 25 biplanes, but all of the aircraft were weaponless.
-Early in his command, Robinson participated in a reconnaissance mission to provide supplies and soldiers from Addis Ababa to Adwa.
-The Italian invasion began on October 3, 1935.
 The eventual force totaled to 19 aircraft and 50 pilots.

-Ethiopian forces, however, were ultimately outmatched by the Italian airforce, who had advantages in experience and in sheer numbers.
-On May 9, 1936, Italy annexed Ethiopia.
+When the Italian invasion began on October 3, 1935, Robinson participated in several reconnaissance missions to provide supplies and soldiers from Addis Ababa to Adwa.
 Robinson was also a witness to an Italian bombing of the city of Adwa in October 1935.
 He observed that the city was unprepared for the attack, and resulted in much confusion and residents fleeing to the city outskirts.
 "I saw a squad of soldiers standing in the street dumbfounded, looking at the airplanes.
 They had their swords raised in their hands," he described.
+The day after the bombing, Robinson was nearly shot down in his Potez 25 by a swarm of six Italian fighters, but narrowly managed to escape.

+Robinson then would spend most of his time flying a Beechcraft Model 17 Staggerwing, a fast civilian aircraft primarily designed for air racing that could easily outpace Italian fighters.
+For the remainder of the war, he participated in several missions providing communications between Emperor Haile Selassie and his commanders at the front, without further incident.
+On 30 April 1936, Robinson fled Addis Ababa with the military attache of the American Legation, Captain John Leade.